 A leader in eSignature transaction management, DocuSign has become an industry and global standard for eSignatures.
 DocuSign gained popularity with the help of Google.
-DocuSign has garnered a user base of over 500k customers, and over hundreds of millions of signers.
+DocuSign has garnered a user base of over 500k customers and hundreds of millions of signers.
 DocuSign was introduced and established based on the fact that most modern businesses will need to go online and hence the online document management needed to be taken into consideration.
 Google Ventures invested in Series D round in June 2012.

 Magenta Therapeutics is a leading expert in harnessing stem cell biology for safer transplants.
-It endeavors to reset a patient's immune system through stem cell transplant to cure diseases such as blood cancer.
+It endeavours to reset a patient's immune system through stem cell transplant to cure diseases such as blood cancer.
 It is also developing novel medicines through commitment and excellence.
-Also, Magenta is revolutionizing medicine through precisely removing disease causing cells and revamping stem cell mobilization.
+Also, Magenta is revolutionizing medicine by precisely removing disease-causing cells and revamping stem cell mobilization.

 "Magenta is harnessing stem cell biology to make transplants safer and more effective for patients with immune and blood-based diseases."
 Says Google Venture.

 OneMedical is currently trying to reinvent healthcare with innovation and technology.
-As of now, OneMedical offers and schedules in-person or over video appointments, 24/7 on-demand video chats with a virtual medical team, over 90 drop-in lab services, along with COVID-19 testing and care.
-Moreover, OneMedical acts as an employee benefit partner for over 7000 companies.
+As of now, OneMedical offers and schedules in-person or over video appointments, 24/7 on-demand video chats with a virtual medical team, over 90 drop-in lab services, along COVID-19 testing and care.
+Moreover, OneMedical acts as an employee benefits partner for over 7000 companies.
 Google Venture invested Private Equity round of funding in April 2014.

-Zipline is a company that delivers life-saving medicines and drugs to the remote and previously unreachable parts of the world using electric planes and drones.
+Zipline is a company that delivers life-saving medicines and drugs to remote and previously unreachable parts of the world using electric planes and drones.
 It makes precise, on-demand and critical deliveries, wherever and whenever needed, with safety and reliability.
-The access to on-demand delivery is made global, owing to Zipline, and it seeks to replace the traditional delivery system with customer centered and cutting edge technology.
+The access to on-demand delivery is made global, owing to Zipline, and it seeks to replace the traditional delivery system with customer-centred and cutting edge technology.
 Google venture Invested in Series C round of funding in May 2019.

 Farmer Business Network